 Understanding child soldiers presents two key challenges.
 Firstly, there is a misconception regarding child soldiers as young children carrying large weapons and serving as frontline combatants in African countries.
 Most child soldiers are adolescents between 15 and 17 years old, only 40% of them are of African origin, and many have roles beyond combat duties (Drumbl, 2012b, p.
 481).
 Additionally, documenting the prevalence of child soldiers faces significant obstacles like underreporting and competition among agencies and non-governmental organizations (NGOs) working in the field who do not share their data (Firchow, 2018a, p.
 24).
 Consequently, policymakers’ understanding of the root causes of conflict – such as motivations for joining armed groups and the socio-economic context that drives youth toward violence (Garbarino, Governale, and Nesi, 2020a, p.
 4) – including post-conflict involvement in illegal armed groups or gangs, remains insufficient.
 This chapter thereby links to research about trafficked children and criminalized children as expertly dealt with by Silvia Scarpa in this volume.

 Post-conflict scenarios bring forth fresh challenges as pernicious new groups and actors emerge.
 Some of these entities are sustained by illegal economies (Vélez and Lobo, 2019, p.
 72; Gutierrez, 2020, p.
 1008).
 New groups exhibit high adaptability and dissuasion strategies which keep them from direct confrontation with the National Army and Police forces and thereby render them difficult to combat.
 In fact, gangs and small armed groups are often where minors begin their criminal journeys, especially minors more vulnerable to structural violence.
+Furthermore, this chapter explores the inability of peace agreements to prevent youth violence despite including child recruitment in negotiation agendas, notably, due to the shift from armed violence to criminal violence and the multiplication of new emerging groups that aim to navigate within the thin line between being an armed and an organized crime group.

 Furthermore, boys aged between 14 and 17 from low-income households face stigma and discrimination by other fellow citizens and some police officers (Alvarado, 2013, p.
 230; Callejas Fonseca and Piña Mendoza, 2005, p.
 64), creating a binary perception of this group of adolescents where they are dangerous, poor, or helpless.
 Such binary categorizations impede the understanding of the big picture and exacerbate the gap between institutions and the very population they aim to safeguard (María Paula Espejo, 2021, p.
 8).
 A need consequently arises for context-specific prevention strategies with an intersectional approach that includes age, socioeconomic status and gender, at the very least.